 While there is no set method for achieving the Passivhaus standard, there are various ways to provide the necessary space heating.
 One of the most popular is adding a heating element to a ventilation system, which will only come into action when outside temperatures are almost at zero.
 For domestic hot water, a boiler is still recommended.

 Double glazed windows are a must, but there can be difficulties with this when working on an old house.
-Luckily, The Heritage Window Company can install double glazed windows that will maintain the original look of your property.
+Luckily, The Heritage Window Company can install double glazed windows that will maintain the original look of your property whilst providing the latest materials and innovations.
 These will allow you to manage passive solar gain.
 That is, using the warmth from the sun as free heat.